Semi-classical propagation of singularity for Stokes system: Near

 Integrating the identity

-from $y=0$ to $y=y_0$, we have
+from $y=z<y_0$ to $y=y_0$, we have

-Using $ \int_0^{y_0}\|w^{\pm}(y)\|_{L_{x}^2}^2dy=o(1), $ we obtain that $\|w_0^{\pm}\|_{L_{x}^2}=o(1)$. \end{proof} \begin{remark} Away from the boundary, the defect measure of $u$ equals to the defect measure of $w$, and it propagates along the bi-characteristic curves $\gamma^{\pm}$.
-Since we can essentially decompose $w$ into $w^+$ and $w^-$ near a hyperbolic point, we call $w^+$($w^-$)the incoming wave and the out-coming wave.
-Thus the above proposition asserts that if we have no regularity of $w^+$($w^-$) along incoming wave(out-coming wave) near the boundary but strictly away from the boundary, then there is no singularity of the boundary data of incoming wave(out-coming wave). \end{remark} Changing the role of $y=y_0$ and $y=0$ in the proof of Lemma \ref{out-incoming wave}, we conclude that if $\mu_0^{\pm}=0$, then $b^{\pm}\mu^{\pm}=0$.

-To finish the proof, we need understand how the singularity transfers form boundary data of in-coming wave to the boundary data of out-coming wave. \begin{lemma} $\mu_0^{\pm}=0$ implies that $\mu_0^{\mp}=0$ and $\mu^{\mp}=0$. \end{lemma}
+Using $ \int_0^{y_0}\|w^{\pm}(y)\|_{L^2(\mathbb{R}^{d-1})}^2dy=o(1), $ we obtain that $\|w_0^{\pm}\|_{L^2(\mathbb{R}^{d-1})}=o(1)$.
+This completes the proof of Lemma \ref{out-incoming wavechapter1}. \end{proof} \begin{remark} Away from the boundary, the defect measure of $u$ equals to the defect measure of $w$, and it propagates along the bicharacteristic curves $\gamma^{\pm}$.
+Since we can decompose $w$ into $w^+$ and $w^-$ near a hyperbolic point, we call $w^+$($w^-$)the incoming wave and the out-coming wave.
+Thus the above proposition asserts that if we have no singularity of $w^+$($w^-$) along incoming wave(out-coming wave) near the boundary but strictly away from the boundary, then there is no singularity of the boundary data of incoming wave(out-coming wave). \end{remark} Changing the role of $y=y_0$ and $y=0$ in the proof of Lemma \ref{out-incoming wavechapter1}, we conclude that if $\mu_0^{\pm}=0$, then $b^{\pm}\mu^{\pm}=0$.
+To finish the proof of Proposition \ref{hyper propagationchapter1}, we need understand how the singularity transfers form boundary data of in-coming wave to the boundary data of out-coming wave.